PokeMiners/pogo_assets/README.md

 **Note:** Keep in mind it is expected that the Remote will have items removed from it after a new APK is released.

 ### News
 All datamined news images and texts from the In-Game News will be found here.
-There will be two folders; one for images and one for texts.
+There will be two folders: one for images and one for texts.

 ### Shop Images
 Any images that are displayed in the shop that we datamine.

 ## Disclaimer
+This repo is for educational use only.
 All content found within this repo is the property of The Pokemon Company and Niantic.
 PokeMiners did not create or modify any images or sounds found within this repo and all copyright belongs to the respective companies.
 Please respect the original source material.